 The etiologic agent is a nonenveloped, icosahedral DNA virus, 70–90 nm in diameter.
 It is a member of the family Adenoviridae and the genus Siadenovirus.
 Based on differences in presentation within host species, numerous viral pathotypes appear to exist.
 These differ slightly at the DNA level but are indistinguishable serologically.

-In commercial operations, hemorrhagic enteritis typically affects turkeys 6–12 wk of age but is most common between 7–9 wk of age.
+In commercial operations, hemorrhagic enteritis typically affects turkeys 6–12 wk old but is most common between 7–9 wk of age.
 In outbreaks involving highly virulent pathotypes, clinical signs can include depression, pallor, and bloody droppings.
-Acute mortality can range from 1–60% with an average of 10–15% over a 2-wk period.
+Acute mortality can range from 1%–60%, with an average of 10%–15% throughout a 2-wk period.
 Birds that survive the acute phase experience a transient immunosuppression related to the lymphotrophic, lymphocytopathic nature of the virus.
-This often manifests itself in the form of secondary bacterial infections, eg, colibacillosis, see Colibacillosis) ∼10–14 days after exposure to the virus.
+This often manifests itself in the form of secondary bacterial infections, eg, colibacillosis (see Colibacillosis) ~10–14 days after exposure to the virus.
 Thus, a second peak in mortality, potentially overlapping the first, may be seen and, in less virulent outbreaks, may actually dominate the clinical picture.
 The second wave of mortality often lasts 2–4 wk and is characterized by lesions commonly associated with bacterial respiratory disease or septicemia, eg, fibrinopurulent pneumonia, airsacculitis, pericarditis, peritonitis, perihepatitis, hepatomegaly, and splenomegaly.
-Concomitant or prior exposure to necrotic enteritis (see Necrotic Enteritis), coccidiosis (see Coccidiosis), Newcastle disease virus (see Newcastle Disease in Poultry), Bordetella avium (see Bordetellosis), or Mycoplasma gallisepticum, and M synoviae (see Mycoplasmosis) can exacerbate the problem.
+Concomitant or prior exposure to necrotic enteritis (see Necrotic Enteritis), coccidiosis (see Coccidiosis), Newcastle disease virus (see Newcastle Disease in Poultry), Bordetella avium (see Bordetellosis), or Mycoplasma gallisepticum and M synoviae (see Mycoplasmosis) can exacerbate the problem.
 Similar multiple agent interactions have been implicated in mortality associated with the use of vaccines for hemorrhagic enteritis.

-Marble spleen disease typically affects pheasants 3–8 mo of age.
+Marble spleen disease typically affects pheasants 3–8 mo old.
 Onset is acute, with dyspnea, asphyxiation, and sudden death occurring as a result of pulmonary congestion and edema.
-Mortality is commonly 2–3% but can reach 15%.
+Mortality is commonly 2%–3% but can reach 15%.
 Secondary bacterial infections as a result of immunosuppression have also been noted.

 Diagnosis of virulent outbreaks of hemorrhagic enteritis or marble spleen disease can often be made based on clinical signs and gross lesions.
 Confirmation is by histopathology and the presence of seroprecipitating virus in the spleen as determined by agar gel immunodiffusion.
 PCR techniques to detect hemorrhagic enteritis viral DNA in tissue have also been described and are in regular use in select laboratories.
 To determine whether hemorrhagic enteritis or marble spleen disease is a predisposing factor in cases of bacterial respiratory disease or septicemia, or to verify a primary diagnosis, acute and convalescent sera (3 wk apart) can be tested using either agar gel immunodiffusion or ELISA.
 In turkeys, differential diagnoses include colibacillosis, pasteurellosis, paratyphoid, and erysipelas.
 Reticuloendotheliosis or lymphoproliferative disease should be considered when lymphoreticular hyperplasia is the predominant lesion.
 GI lesions without splenic involvement should evoke consideration of other viral, bacterial, parasitic, and toxic enteritides of turkeys.
 In pheasants with acute respiratory disease, differential diagnoses include Newcastle disease, avian influenza, and in the case of birds reared in confinement, gaseous toxins.